geoffreylitt/homepage/source/articles/2024-12-22-making-programming-more-fun-with-an-ai-generated-debugger.html.md

 ---

 I want to tell you about a neat experience I had with AI-assisted programming this week.
-What's unusual here is: **the AI didn't write a single line of my code.** Instead, I used AI to build a *custom debugger UI*... which made it faster and more fun for me to do the coding myself.
+What's unusual here is: **the AI didn't write a single line of my code.** Instead, I used AI to build a *custom debugger UI*... which made it more fun for me to do the coding myself.

 <div style="text-align: center; width: 100%">* * *</div>